The Modular Strategy: Big-City Expertise for Main Street Budgets

 Pick 2–4 to start.
 Stack more later.

-The Positioning Module (So People Get It In 5 Seconds)
+Positioning (So People Get It In 5 Seconds)

 If your message is fuzzy, your marketing has to work twice as hard.

-• Your offer (what you do, for who, and what result you deliver).
+• Your offer (what you do, for whom, and what result you deliver).

 • Your differentiation (why you, not the next option).